 - Dividend Investing : Scrutinize the sustainability of a company’s cash flow, with regards to the business model and not overpay for such a business

 - Insurance Endowment: An endowment is useful as a pseudo bond because we cannot buy a diversified bond mix we can hold till maturity.
 Our returns at best matches a same duration bond yield

 - Passive Index Portfolio Investing : Cost control determines much of the return.
 Learning and understanding behavioral finance and how to stop myself from doing stupid adjustment to my passive portfolio determines much of the returns

 - Buy and Hold Property : Leasehold property with land lease after 20 years will start seeing the reduction in and lease factor into the property value.
 Property in some places is not a buy and Hold forever game

-You acquire these facts, knowledge and wisdom through systematic self education, going for courses, mentoring sessions and most importantly time and space for reflection to distill and tweak your wealth machine.
+You acquire these facts, knowledge and wisdom through systematic self-education, going for courses, mentoring sessions and most importantly time and space for reflection to distil and tweak your wealth machine.

 In the meter above, our progression in a skill we want to learn starts from not knowing anything to mastery.
 Many people will be in the “don’t know anything” and very rare will we have people in mastery.

-To be successful to make money with some financial instruments over time, you need to attained close to high intermediate level of competency or very close to advance.
+To be successful to make money with some financial instruments over time, you need to attain a close to a high intermediate level of competency or very close to advance.